GenericMappingTools/gmt/doc/rst/source/grd2rgb.rst

 header is limited you may use the **-R**, **-I**, **-r** options to set a complete header record [Default is simply based on the number of rows and columns].
-(2) A binary 2-D grid file; we then convert the z-values to red, green, blue via the provided cpt file.
+(2) A binary 2-D grid file; we then convert the z-values to red, green, blue via the provided CPT file.
 Optionally, only write out one of the r, g, b, layers.
 (3) A RGB or RGBA raw raster file.
 Since raw rasterfiles have no header, you have to give the image dimensions via the **-W** option.